ninadkadu10/prompt-engineering-numerates-2026/lab/exercise_05_capstone.md

 ## Share Your Prompt (Optional — Volunteers)

-Ninad will ask 2–3 people to project their final prompt on screen.
+I will ask 2–3 people to project their final prompt on screen.

 When sharing, be ready to say:
 1. **What subject** you chose